Online Master’s in Healthcare Law & Policy Programs

 - Format: Online with the option to take some on-campus courses

-- Program length: 18 months to two years
+- Expected Time to Completion: 18 months to two years

-After completing core classes on the principles of public health—with topics such as health systems, epidemiology, and biostatistics—students take courses on practice and management, research methods, strategic planning, economic analysis, and law and ethics.
-The program consists of 42 multidisciplinary credits and requires six to eight residency days on-campus.
+After completing core classes on the principles of public health—topics such as health systems, epidemiology, and biostatistics—students take courses on practice and management, research methods, strategic planning, economic analysis, and law and ethics.
+The program comprises 45 multidisciplinary credits and requires four to five residency days on campus.
 No LSAT, GMAT, or GRE scores are required.

 - Location: College Park, Maryland